kennethlng-signal/kafka-connect-example/README.md

 ```
 curl -s localhost:8083/connector-plugins

-# With jq installed to format the results in the terminal
+# If you have `jq` installed, you can run this command to format the results in the terminal
 curl -s localhost:8083/connector-plugins|jq '.[].class'
 ```

+### Create the Snowflake sink connector

+Now that we have the plugins installed, we have to create the Snowflake connector.
+Similar to Airbyte, this is where we have to pass in the credentials and configurations.

 The [Kafka Connect REST API](https://docs.confluent.io/platform/current/connect/references/restapi.html#kconnect-rest-interface) is the primary interface to the cluster for managing connectors.

-### Create the Snowflake sink connector

 To create the Snowflake sink connector, run:

+<--------EVERYTHING BELOW THIS IS NOT DONE YET--------->

 ```
 curl -i -X PUT -H  "Content-Type:application/json" \